juji-io/datalevin/README.md

 Besides the diffrence in data durability, Datalevin differs from Datascript in the following ways:

-* Full data is stored only once, for the indices in Datalevin actually point to the datoms, whereas Datascript stores full data in indices at least twice.
+* Full data is stored only once, for the indices in Datalevin point to the datoms, are not datoms themselves, whereas Datascript stores full data in indices at least twice.

+* Internal integer ids are 64 bit long rather than 32 bit like in Datascript, so as to support a much larger workload.

-* Each datom has an auto increment long id, reflecting the order in which a datom is added.
+* Each datom is associated with an auto increment long id, reflecting the order in which a datom is added.
 Datoms are stored in such an order, so one can think of this as the log index of Datomic.

 * Has VAET index.
 So Datalevin has five indices, similar to Datomic, whereas Datascript has three.